Jaco-van-der-Hoorn/emacberry.com/_docs/1200-views.md

 <span class="shot">![a](/assets/img/gpsl/view-map-vtm.png)</span>
 **Map features & interactions:**
 - The map image will be generated on the fly using OpenGL
-- The map can be zoomed seamless
+- The map can be zoomed seamlessly
 - The map can be rotated (textual information will be aligned based on the rotation)
 - The map can be tilted (touch & hold with two fingers & move fingers up or down)
 - Buildings will be rendered in 3D
-- Supporting also image tiles \[of course with the limits of image based map data (zoom steps, suboptimal text display and other things)\]
+- Also supporting image tiles \[of course with the limits of image based map data (zoom steps, suboptimal text display and other things)\]

 <br class="shot-end"/>
-**To use the full power of the VTM map should use an open map data provider that will deliver vector tile data.
+**To use the full power of the VTM map you should use an open map data provider that will deliver vector tile data.
 This is either the _OSM OpenMapVectorTiles (online)_ provider (mapzen) or the _OpenStreetMap (Offline)_ provider (working with local *.map files).** [Details about the different map tiles provider can be found in the OMD Section of this manual.](./2200-openmapdata.html#map-types)

-When you use the OpenMapData provider called **OpenStreetMap (Offline)**, then the map will be created on base of so called _Render Theme_.
+When you use the OpenMapData provider called **OpenStreetMap (Offline)**, then the map will be created on the basis of a so called _Render Theme_.
 In such a theme the styling of each part of the map is defined (streets, rivers, bridges, tunnels, land usage, etc...).
-A Render Theme can have own options that would allow you to select different layers or even language preferences that should be visible on your map (see [Render Themes for details](./2300-osmoffline.html#themes)).
+A Render Theme can have its own options that would allow you to select different layers or even language preferences that should be visible on your map (see [Render Themes for details](./2300-osmoffline.html#themes)).

 <span class="material-icons fa-fw">info</span> The VTM Map is only usable as the _Main View_ of GPSLogger.
 The Secondary
-View I+II use the second type of the map view.
+View I+II uses the second type of the map view.

 > I did not manage to implement 3 different VTM maps on a single screen, running simultaneously without any
 > stability issues.
-That's the reason why I decided for this workaround (VTM Map only in the Main View).
+That's the reason why I decided on this workaround (VTM Map only in the Main View).

 The simplest way to distinguish between the two different map versions is the compass in the upper left corner - if it's the complex compass image then it's the VTM map, if it's the simpler _black arrow_, then you are dealing with the image